apache/jackrabbit-oak/oak-doc/src/site/markdown/osgi_config.md

   `blobCacheSize`.

 persistentCache
-: Default "" (an empty string, meaning disabled)
-: The [persistent cache][persistent-cache], which is stored in the local file system.
+: Default "cache,binary=0" (prior to 1.6, the persistent cache was disabled by default) : The [persistent cache][persistent-cache], which is stored in the local file system.

 <a name="cache-allocation"></a>